double-decker-root-bridge

 You know what Meghalaya is all hyped about?
 Yes, it’s the living root bridges that are the stars here, and for good reason!
 These are natural wonders, carefully grown over decades by the Khasi people using the roots of rubber fig trees.
 The Double-Decker Living Root Bridge in Nongriat, also called the Umshiang bridge, takes this natural magic to the next level with its two stacked layers.
 It’s truly a must-visit spot in any Meghalaya tour package !

 Getting there isn’t easy!
 The trek involves descending roughly 3,500 steps over a 3 km path.
-Some sections are narrow, and the return climb can be challenging, requiring good fitness.
-But don’t worry — difficult paths often lead to breathtaking destinations!
+Some parts are narrow, and the climb back up can be hard, so you need to be in good shape.
+But don't worry, hard paths often take you to amazing places!

 So gear up, stay fit, and get ready to witness one of nature’s most incredible creations.
 All the details here!